 There are two possible ways antioxidants may reduce the damage.
 One is that the multiple antioxidants in fruits and vegetables directly interact with ROS generated by animal cells.
 They directly react with the ROS neutralizing them before the ROS can do damage.
 The second possible way is that they indirectly neutralize the ROS by stimulating protective cellular processes.

-In clinical trials, older patients with more advanced disease have been studied.
-These studies have failed to show any benefits of antioxidant supplements.
+However, clinical trials failed to show protective effects.
+One problem is that the trials included older patients with more advanced disease.
+These studies did not show any benefits of antioxidant supplements.
 These are the studies that are always mentioned when researchers say antioxidants are not helpful.
-In order for antioxidants to be shown helpful in these studies, though, the antioxidants would have to reverse advanced, possibly irreversible disease – not just prevent it.
+In order for antioxidants to be shown helpful in these studies, though, the antioxidants would have to reverse advanced, possibly irreversible, disease – not just prevent it.

 But there are also other possible explanations about why antioxidants may not be effective.
-They may interfere with cellular protective mechanisms that are already present.
+One possible explanation is that they interfere with cellular protective mechanisms that are already present.
 A study from 2009 tried to determine if antioxidants reduce some of the protective effects of exercise.

 The researchers studied markers for diabetes, which is a good analogue for cellular damage.
 Among other markers, they studied insulin sensitivity.
 Exercise normally gives an immediate improvement in insulin sensitivity shortly after the exercise period.
 This is one of the ways exercise protects against diabetes.